clojure-emacs/clomacs/README.md

 and run `M-x cm-test-mdarkdown-to-html`.

 `<h1>This is a test</h1>` should occurs in the buffer under the original text.
-<br> Even if nrepl is not running or run with unknown CLASSPATH everything
-should works.

 ## Projects uses clomacs: